 Sir Richard's writing desk

 To end I must include this wonderful urn made out of Derbyshire Blue John.
 Only small pieces of Blue John are found today.
-I found a modern small Blue John bowl for sale measuring 7.5 cms dia/4 cms high costing £1,250
+I recently found a modern small Blue John bowl for sale measuring 7.5 cms dia/4 cms high which cost £1,250